brian-shie/brian-shie/README.md

 ## Intro

 Hello!
-My name is Brian Shie, i am currently an analytics intern at Itaú-Unibanco and a 9th semester economics student at EESP-FGV
+My name is Brian Shie and i am currently an analytics intern at Itaú-Unibanco and a 9th semester economics student at EESP-FGV

 In my free time i like to play and automate games.